CompOpt4Apps/Artifact-SparseLoopParallelism/README.md

 # Artifact-SparseLoopParallelism
-This is the artifact for producing results in following paper presented in LCPC 2018:
+This is the artifact for reproducing results in following paper titled "Extending Index-Array Properties for Data Dependence Analysis" presented in LCPC 2018.

 The artifact uses CHiLL to do data dependence analysis, and IEGenLib to represent dependences, and index array properties, and converting them to Z3 problems.